 Many of you are based outside London and often ask me what to do when visiting this beautiful city your children.

 As the Christmas 🎄 holidays are approaching, I have put together a list of fun things to do in London with or without kids!
-This could be useful to you wether you live in London or not!
+This could be useful to you whether you live in London or not!

 – West end musicals.
 The best for kids I feel is Mathilda, not to be missed if you haven’t been.
 Gansta granny is great too, I took my boys and they loved it.
-We went to see Hamilton, my 10 year old loved it but my 8 year old was a little young for it.
+We went to see Hamilton, my 10-year-old loved it but my 8-year-old was a little young for it.

-– Visit to the natural history museum followed by a pizza in the museum restaurant and/or a crepe at The Kensington Crêperie across the road
+– Visit the natural history museum followed by a pizza in the museum restaurant and/or a crepe at The Kensington Crêperie across the road

-– London zoo !
+– London zoo!
 I am not a fan of zoos but this one supports conservation in Africa and the animals there wouldn’t survive in the wild given their past.
-So go there guilt free and enjoy it!
+So go there guilt-free and enjoy it!
 It is set in Regent’s park, one of London’s beautiful parks.

 – The science museum is really fun and children can learn a lot there.
-About cars, planes, astronauts etc. It is around the corner from the natural history museum and I would suggest going for a nice crepe at the Kensington crêperie afterwards.
+About cars, planes, astronauts, etc. It is around the corner from the natural history museum and I would suggest going for a nice crepe at the Kensington crêperie afterward.
 I like to always give a nice treat to my kids after going to a museum so they associate the experience to positive memories!

-– I take my children for a pizza at Harrods on the second floor followed by an ice cream at the ice cream parlor next to it when they achieve something great at school.
+– I take my children for a pizza at Harrods on the second floor followed by ice cream at the ice cream parlor next to it when they achieve something great at school.
 It is a real treat.

-– When there is a good show at the royal academy, I take my boys, get them the audio guides and when they have had enough, I take them for a hot chocolate and a macaroon at Ladurée in Burlington Arcade next to it.
+– When there is a good show at the royal academy, I take my boys, get them the audio guides, and when they have had enough, I take them for a hot chocolate and a macaroon at Ladurée in Burlington Arcade next to it.
 Again, a treat post museum!

 – wander around China Town (my kids love it!) and then go to Leicester square to the movies (and maybe drop in at the M&Ms shop for a treat!)

-– for a fun outdoor activity, Go Ape in battersea Park is amazing.
+– for a fun outdoor activity, Go Ape in Battersea Park is amazing.
 The park is gorgeous and worth seeing in any case.

-– pedalo on the serpentine and tea or hot chocolate at the restaurant on the serpentine in Hyde park.
+– pedalo on the serpentine and tea or hot chocolate at the restaurant on the serpentine in Hyde Park.

 – cupcake at the Hummingbird bakery on Portobello road and wandering around Notting Hill.